Numerical method for feasible and approximately optimal solutions of multi-marginal optimal transport beyond discrete measures: Introduction

-In this paper, we tackle the MMOT problem in its original form without any discretization or regularization and develop a numerical algorithm that is able to compute feasible and approximately optimal solutions of \eqref{eqn:mmot}.
-In our approach, we relax the marginal constraints in \eqref{eqn:mmot} by linear constraints with respect to a \textit{finite} collection of properly chosen \textit{test functions}.
-Subsequently, we recover a feasible solution of \eqref{eqn:mmot} via an operation that we call \textit{reassembly} derived by ``gluing together'' of probability measures.
-In addition, our approach produces upper and lower bounds for the optimal value of \eqref{eqn:mmot}, and the difference between these bounds can be controlled to be arbitrarily close to~0.
-Below is a summary of our main contributions. \begin{enumerate}[label=(\arabic*), leftmargin=2em] \item We develop a relaxation scheme \eqref{eqn:mmotlb} for \eqref{eqn:mmot}, and we introduce the notion of \textit{reassembly} (Definition~\ref{def:reassembly}) for constructing a feasible solution of \eqref{eqn:mmot} even when the marginals $\mu_1,\ldots,\mu_N$ are non-discrete (see Theorem~\ref{thm:lowerbound}).
-Moreover, we show that an optimizer of \eqref{eqn:mmot} can be obtained in the limit if the sub-optimality of the constructed feasible solution can be controlled to shrink to~0 (see Theorem~\ref{thm:lowerboundconverge}).
+In this paper, we tackle the MMOT problem \eqref{eqn:mmot} in its original form without discretization or regularization, and we develop a numerical algorithm that is able to compute \textit{feasible} and \textit{approximately optimal} solutions of \eqref{eqn:mmot}.
+Let us present an overview of our numerical method.
+Our method relaxes the marginal constraints in \eqref{eqn:mmot} by linear constraints with respect to a \textit{finite} collection of properly chosen \textit{test functions}, that is, for $i=1,\ldots,N$, rather than requiring the marginal of $\mu$ on $\CX_i$ to be equal to $\mu_i$, we allow the marginal of $\mu$ on $\CX_i$ to be any $\nu_i\in\CP(\CX_i)$ that satisfies the linear constraints $\int_{\CX_i}g\DIFFX{\nu_i}=\int_{\CX_i}g\DIFFX{\mu}_i$ $\forall g\in\CG_i$ with respect to a finite collection $\CG_i$ of test functions on~$\CX_i$.
+We call $[\mu_i]_{\CG_i}:=\big\{\nu_i\in\CP(\CX_i):\int_{\CX_i}g\DIFFX{\nu_i}=\int_{\CX_i}g\DIFFX{\mu_i}\;\forall g\in\CG_i\big\}$ the \textit{moment set} centered at $\mu_i$ characterized by the test functions~$\CG_i$.
+The dual of this relaxed MMOT problem corresponds to a linear semi-infinite programming problem which is easier to tackle numerically compared to the original MMOT problem.
+Approximately solving this relaxation of \eqref{eqn:mmot} then results in a lower bound for the optimal value of \eqref{eqn:mmot} as well as an infeasible solution $\hat{\mu}\notin\Gamma(\mu_1,\ldots,\mu_N)$.
+Subsequently, we recover a feasible solution $\tilde{\mu}$ of \eqref{eqn:mmot} via an operation that we call \textit{reassembly} derived by applying the ``gluing'' operation to the infeasible solution $\hat{\mu}\in\CP(\CX_1\times\cdots\times\CX_N)$ and the pair-wise optimal couplings between the marginals $\hat{\mu}_1,\ldots,\hat{\mu}_N$ of $\hat{\mu}$ and the target marginals $\mu_1,\ldots,\mu_N$ that realize the \mbox{1-Wasserstein} metrics $W_1(\hat{\mu}_1,\mu_1),\ldots,W_1(\hat{\mu}_N,\mu_N)$.
+The constructed feasible solution $\tilde{\mu}$ provides an upper bound for the optimal value of \eqref{eqn:mmot} and the sub-optimality of $\tilde{\mu}$ can be controlled by the supremum \mbox{1-Wasserstein} metric between $\mu_i$ and any $\nu_i\in[\mu_i]_{\CG_i}$.
+Through thoughtful designs of the test functions $\CG_1,\ldots,\CG_N$, we are able to control the sub-optimality of $\tilde{\mu}$ to be arbitrarily close to~0.
+Below is a summary of our main contributions. \begin{enumerate}[label=(\arabic*), topsep=0pt] \item We develop a relaxation scheme \eqref{eqn:mmotlb} for \eqref{eqn:mmot}, and we introduce the notion of \textit{reassembly} (Definition~\ref{def:reassembly}) for constructing a feasible solution of \eqref{eqn:mmot} when the marginals $\mu_1,\ldots,\mu_N$ are non-discrete (see Theorem~\ref{thm:lowerbound}).
+Moreover, we show that an optimal solution of \eqref{eqn:mmot} can be obtained in the limit if the sub-optimality of the constructed feasible solution can be controlled to shrink to~0 (see Theorem~\ref{thm:lowerboundconverge}).